dive-be/laravel-dry-requests/README.md

     |
     | All dry requests are validated against a subset of the defined rules.
     | In other words only present fields are checked during the request.
-    | You may choose to halt validation on an error or check 'em all.
+    | You may choose to halt validation as soon as a failure occurs,
+    | or continue validating all fields and return all failures.
     |
     | Supported: "all", "first"
     |